dshawul/NebulaSEM/paper/paper.md

 not commonly found in CFD applications.

-Efficient GPU implementation of dGSEM is achieved through offloading of all field computations to the GPU [@abdi8], using a memory pool to recycle memory previously allocated memory by fields that went out of scope, utilization of managed memory to simplify the data transfer logic between CPU and GPU etc.
+Efficient GPU implementation of dGSEM is achieved through offloading of all field computations to the GPU [@abdi8], using a memory pool to recycle previously allocated memory by fields that went out of scope, utilization of managed memory to simplify the data transfer logic between CPU and GPU etc.

 # Showcases